Study in Russia

 - Tomsk Polytechnic University

 One of the top-tier aviation institutes in the country is the Moscow Aviation Institute, which comes under the National Research University and remains to be the world’s leading engineering universities that is solely dedicated to aerospace technologies.
 As per statistics, there are more than 140,000 students including 1,000 international students from 40 different countries who have graduated from here since 1930, when it was first inaugurated.
-Starting with just 290 students in two schools, the university of aerospace technologies consists has about 1,700 professors and lecturers including both 300 full-professors (D.Sc) and 800 associate professors (Ph.D).
+Starting with just 290 students in two schools, the university of aerospace technologies consists of about 1,700 professors and lecturers including both 300 full-professors (D.Sc) and 800 associate professors (Ph.D).
 The number of undergraduate, graduate, and postgraduate students now exceeds 20,000, spread across 10 schools, 3 institutes, and 4 branches of the University.
 Alumni of this institute boast of about

 - 100 general and chief designers